Catherine Cannuli

 Catherine Cannuli (born 3 March 1986) is an Australian soccer coach and former player who is coach of the Western Sydney Wanderers in the W-League.
 She played national league football in the Women's National Soccer League for the NSW Sapphires and the W-League for Sydney FC, Brisbane Roar and Western Sydney Wanderers.
 She also played for Inter Lions in the NSW Women's Premier League.
 She also played four times for Australia.

 Playing career

 Club career

 Cannuli began playing soccer at the age of seven for the Marconi Stallions, initially playing in a team where she was the only female player.

-Cannuli played for the NSW Sapphires in the Women's National Soccer League (WNSL) from the 2000–01 WNSL season.
+Cannuli played for the NSW Sapphires in the Women's National Soccer League (WNSL) from the 2000 season.
 She played in the Sapphires' championship-winning team in 2003.

 In 2004, Cannuli stepped away from the game, returning in 2008 with Inter Lions.
 She was soon invited to train with Sydney FC.

 Ahead of the 2011 W-League season, Cannuli joined Brisbane Roar where she played 11 matches in a single season in the Queensland capital.

 On 31 January 2014, Cannuli announced her retirement at the conclusion of the season.
 In her last home match for Western Sydney Wanderers, during the Sydney Derby, Cannuli scored a penalty with the last kick of the match.